justinmklam/personal-blog/content/posts/2025/05/corne-keyboard/index.md

 - Navigation for browser fwd/back and tab next/prev is a pleasure to use.

 Things that didn't:
-- Don't really use the mouse wheel keys on the left cluster,
+- Don't really use the mouse wheel keys on the left cluster.
 - Sometimes use mouse control, but it's kind of hard to be precise.
 Also doesn't easily work with click/drag.
 But it's useful for things like refocusing a window/input that the mouse is nearby.

 For right handed users, you probably would want to move all the browser nav hotkeys (top row on the right side) to the left, so your mouse can still be used while your hand is on those keys.